eisnerguy1/Slug-Man-TVG/README.md

 <br>
 <br>
 ### TODO
+The comparison pics have Slug-Man TVG running in Mac OS 7.6.1 via SheepShaver on the left and my fork running on the right.

 <img width="1282" alt="Display_Compare" src="https://user-images.githubusercontent.com/3295271/235315052-70f0c0e3-670d-4a12-8478-6ecb134fb011.png">

 1. Have the game display in a pixel-perfect mode and not the blurry way it does now